cjamiev/playground/README.md

 # Playground
 Project to help with building other projects.
 Used for improving efficency by helping store information and easy way to test new features.

-# sections
+## sections
 - Home: To do list and global timers will alerts that fire on any page.
-- File: Read files, write files, and perform string ops
+- File: Read and update files, perform string ops, regex, and json ops.
 - Clipboard: Store collections of copy buttons, text, timer, urls, or commands
-- Experiment: Test out new functionality and components
+- Git: Git operations given directory.
+Switch/Delete Branches, Create/Select Stash.
 - MockServer: Create, delete, and view mock endpoints
 - Generator: Generate css
+- Experiment: Test out new functionality/components and demo existing.

 ## utils
 Re-usable pure functions will be saved stored here